 Announcement of End-of-Life for IEC 61850 Edition 1 Certification

-The IEC 61850 testing groups, within the UCA IUG, have concluded that the UCA IUG must enforce testing in accordance with the IEC position that there is one valid revision of a standard at any given time.
+The IEC 61850 testing groups, within the UCA IUG, have concluded that the UCA IUG must enforce testing by the IEC position that there is one valid revision of a standard at any given time.
 Testing to a withdrawn standard is not consistent with the IEC position and would lead to supporting testing and certification of Edition 1, Edition 2, Edition 3, etc.

 Simultaneously long into the future.
 In the review of the current IEC 61850 QAP Addendum, it has become clear that this was never the intent.
 Furthermore, the testing groups recognize that an abrupt and immediate transition of testing from one version to another would be very disruptive to all impacted parties.
 The current IEC 61850 QAP Addendum is lacking adequate guidance for the process of updating the conformance testing procedures in synchronization with the standard.
 Therefore, to ensure a timely transition to new versions of standards while supporting a stable and growing market for IEC 61850 devices and applications the IEC 61850

 QAP Addendum is being updated to define a migration path for how testing procedures are synchronized to new versions of the standards as follows:

 - A guaranteed minimum period from the publication of a major revision of the IEC 61850 standard.
 Since the IEC process for releases is a 5-year interval, the current proposal is that conformance testing of a specific major release of 61850 should be guaranteed to be no less than 10 years.
 It is thought that this guidance allows utilities the stability for project planning.

 - Upon the publication of a new release, which causes the withdrawal of the previous IEC standard, the conformance test procedures will need to be updated to not only test the conformance to the new standard but also backward compatibility to the previous standard and thereby provide utilities the assurance that new devices can be integrated into older systems protecting utility investment.